Background pattern

 Introduction

-Striascan 74 MBq/ml injectable solution EFG
+Striascan 74 MBq/ml Solution for Injection EFG

-Ioflupane (123I)
+ioflupane (123I)

-• Keep this leaflet, as you may need to read it again.
+• Keep this package leaflet, you may need to read it again.

-This medication is a radiopharmaceutical for diagnostic use only.
+This medicine is a radiopharmaceutical for diagnostic use only.

 • When a radiopharmaceutical is injected, it accumulates in a specific organ or area of the body for a short period of time.

-• parkinsonism (including Parkinson's disease) and
+• Parkinsonism (including Parkinson's disease) and

 • if you are pregnant.

-Warnings and precautions
+Warnings and Precautions

-Consult your nuclear medicine doctor before using Striascan if you havemoderate or severekidney or liver problems.
+Consult your nuclear medicine doctor before using Striascan if you have moderate orseverekidney or liver problems.

-Before administration of Striascan, you must:
+Before administration of Striascan, you should:

-drinkmuch water before the procedure to urinate as frequently as possible during the first 48 hours after its completion.
+drink plenty of water before the procedure to urinate as frequently as possible during the first 48 hours after its completion.

-Children and adolescents
+Children and Adolescents

 Striascan is not recommended for children and adolescents from 0 to 18 years.

-Other medications and Striascan
+Other Medicines and Striascan

-These medications include:
+These medicines include:

 • bupropion (used to treat depression or to quit smoking)